Lozère: Demographics

+The population is concentrated in three main urban centers: Mende, Saint-Chély-d'Apcher and Marvejols which together account for a third of the department's population.
+Some other small centers (Langogne, Florac, Aumont-Aubrac, La Canourgue, etc.) appear as small living areas but are unable to attract young people, including the exodus towards neighboring metropolises (Clermont-Ferrand in the north, Montpellier and Nîmes to the south) is increasingly important.

+Because of its low population density, it is considered to fall within the empty diagonal.

 Principal towns

 The most populous commune is Mende, the prefecture.
 As of 2019, there are 3 communes with more than 3,000 inhabitants:

 Administration

 The département is managed by the Departmental Council of Lozère in Mende.
 As of 2015, the President of the council is Sophie Pantel.
 Lozère is part of the region of Occitanie.

 Administrative divisions

 There are 2 arrondissements, 13 cantons and 152 communes in Lozère.

 The following is a list of the 13 cantons of the Lozère department (with their INSEE codes), following the French canton reorganisation which came into effect in March 2015: